 Full Time / Part Time: Full-Time

-The Clinical Pharmacy Specialist for infusions will play a vital role in creating several new initiatives designed to promote the standardization, enhancement, and growth of the Baystate Regional Infusion program.
-Establishing relationships with providers inside and outside Baystate will be crucial to success in this role.
-As infusible medication experts, providers should rely on a specialist for education, consultation, and support for their infusion patients.
+The Clinical Pharmacy Specialist for infusions will play a key role in the creation of several new initiatives designed to promote the standardization, enhancement and growth of the Baystate Regional Infusion program.
+Establishing relationships with providers inside and outside of Baystate will be crucial to success in this role.
+As the infusible medication expert, providers should rely on the specialist for education, consultation and support related to their infusion patients.
 This position will also be the day-to-day liaison between the inpatient pharmacy and nursing in the outpatient infusion suite and work very closely with the Referral Authorization Coordinators.

-Clinical responsibilities will include but are not limited to timely and accurate medication order entry and/or verification, identification/resolution/prevention of drug-related problems, oversight of medication use protocols and/or restrictions, rounding on patients during infusion appointments, pre and post appointment consultations with patients as needed, recommend appropriate therapy for complex disease states, and provide medication education to nursing.
-In addition, the Clinical Pharmacy Specialist for infusions will be the subject matter expert on infusible medications.
+Clinical responsibilities will include, but are not limited to, timely and accurate medication order entry and/or verification, identification/resolution/prevention of drug-related problems, oversight of medication use protocols and/or restrictions, rounding on patients during infusion appointments, pre and post appointment consultations with patients as needed, recommend appropriate therapy for complex disease states, and provide medication education to nursing.
+The Clinical Pharmacy Specialist for infusions will be the subject matter expert on infusible medications.

-In addition to clinical responsibilities, the Clinical Pharmacy Specialist for infusions will be expected to develop an in-depth understanding of the entire service delivery process, including drug procurement, billing, authorization, and key financial metrics.
-Therefore, support of these integral program components is crucial.
+In addition to clinical responsibilities, the Clinical Pharmacy Specialist for infusions will be expected to develop an in depth understanding of the entire service delivery process, including drug procurement, billing, authorization and key financial metrics.
+Support of these integral program components is crucial.